-The notes denominated in euros have been accepted for clearance by Euroclear under the common code .
-The ISIN for the notes denominated in euros is .
+The notes denominated in euros have been accepted for clearance by Euroclear under the common code 009907785.
+The ISIN for the notes denominated in euros is USU44645AA42.

-The CUSIP number for the notes denominated in dollars is .
+The CUSIP number for the notes denominated in dollars is 447012AB1.
+The ISIN for the notes denominated in dollars is US447012AB14.